IBM/hdp-search-spark-recommender/README.md

     2. Create directory `plugins` in the `dist` directory of the Solr installation location.

-    3. Copy VectorPlugin.jar to /opt/lucideworkds-hdpsearch/solr/dist/plugins/
+    3. Copy `VectorPlugin.jar` to `/opt/lucideworkds-hdpsearch/solr/dist/plugins/`.

     4. Add the following lines to the `solrconfig.xml` file located in `/opt/lucidworks-hdpsearch/solr/server/solr/configsets/data_driven_schema_configs/conf`: